ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    registers to be included when saving and restoring the CPU context.
 Default is 0.

--  ``CTX_INCLUDE_NEVE_REGS``: Boolean option that, when set to 1, will cause the Armv8.4-NV registers to be saved/restored when entering/exiting an EL2
-   execution context.
+-  ``CTX_INCLUDE_MTE_REGS``: Numeric value to include Memory Tagging Extension registers in cpu context.
+This must be enabled, if the platform wants to use this feature in the Secure world and MTE is enabled at ELX.
+This flag can take values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
    Default value is 0.

+-  ``CTX_INCLUDE_NEVE_REGS``: Numeric value, when set will cause the Armv8.4-NV registers to be saved/restored when entering/exiting an EL2 execution
+   context.
+This flag can take values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
+Default value is 0.

--  ``CTX_INCLUDE_PAUTH_REGS``: Boolean option that, when set to 1, enables Pointer Authentication for Secure world.
+-  ``CTX_INCLUDE_PAUTH_REGS``: Numeric value to enable the Pointer Authentication for Secure world.
 This will cause the ARMv8.3-PAuth registers to be included when saving and restoring the CPU context as part of world switch.
+This flag can take values 0 to 2, to align with ``FEATURE_DETECTION`` mechanism.
 Default value is 0.

    Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of this flag if the CPU supports it.